KsEv13/SSAD/README.md

 ### Output - cipher in numbers
 #### Input: ``` Innopolis```
 #### Output: ``` 19 9 12 15 16 15 14 14 9 ```

+1. Open Terminal and move to the project folder.
+2. Run python 0010cipher.py for Windows and python3 0010cipher.py for Ubuntu and MacOS.
+3. Enter some string and press Enter.
+4. Enjoy the output result!